 Apple designs Macs, the best personal computers in the world, along with OS X, iLife, iWork and professional software.
 Apple leads the digital music revolution with its iPods and iTunes online store.
 Apple has reinvented the mobile phone with its revolutionary iPhone and App Store, and is defining the future of mobile media and computing devices with iPad.

-Apple, the Apple logo, Mac, Mac OS, Macintosh, iPhoto, iPad, iPhone, iMovie, GarageBand, Multi-Touch, iLife, iCloud, Retina, iSight, Apple TV, iWork, iPod touch, Keynote, App Store, Pages and Numbers are trademarks of Apple.
+© 2012 Apple Inc. All rights reserved.
+Apple, the Apple logo, Mac, Mac OS, Macintosh, iPhoto, iPad, iPhone, iMovie, GarageBand, Multi-Touch, iLife, iCloud, iSight, Apple TV, iWork, iPod touch, Keynote, App Store, Pages and Numbers are trademarks of Apple.
 Other company and product names may be trademarks of their respective owners.